 Rubinstein, Robert A., and Sandra D. Lane.
 "Population, Identity and Political Violence."
-Social Justice: Anthropology, Peace, and Human Rights 3, no. 3/4 (2002): 139-52.
+Social Justice: Anthropology, Peace, and Human Rights 3, nos.
+3/4 (2002): 139-52.

-DISCUSSION.
 Pulling from recent historic examples, this article provides a basic overview of ethnic conflict from an anthropological perspective.
-This paper examines how ethnic violence is political violence carried out in order to shape, reform, or eliminate entire populations, as well as various ways in which this is done.
-Specifically, it is pointed out that while men often fight on the frontlines of these conflicts, it is the women back home who bear the outsized burden of both being responsible for the upkeep of family needs on a day to day basis as well as being cultural symbols themselves.
+This paper examines how ethnic violence is political violence carried out to shape, reform, or eliminate entire populations, as well as various ways in which this is done.
+Specifically, it is pointed out that while men often fight on the front lines of these conflicts, it is the women back home who bear the outsized burden both of being responsible for the upkeep of family needs on a day-to-day basis and of being cultural symbols.
 This places women in the precarious position of being both essential to maintaining their group's way of life and also a target for those who might want to eliminate that way of living entirely.